gemini3d/external/README.md

 ## CMake build system

-Since CMake controls all aspects of our programs and external libraries, we first install a recent version of CMake.
+If your CMake is too old, install a recent CMake version by:

 ```sh
 cmake -P scripts/install_cmake.cmake